camunda/blog.camunda.org/content/post/2019/08/camunda-optimize-26-alpha2-released.md

 ## Significant Variable Values

-When looking at the distribution of instances based on duration you can analyze the data further in order to do more root-causing for why these instances eventually took so long.
+When looking at the duration outlier instances you can analyze the data further in order to do more root-causing for why these instances eventually took so long.
 A click on the significant variables tab shows you a table that lists significant variable values in the outlier instances.
 It also allows you to see how many times this variable value occurred in the outlier instances compared to the rest the process instances.
 This can give you a good idea if there is a correlation between a variable value and that a flow node takes more time than expected.

 {{< figure src="outlierExample_3_Variables.png" alt="Outlier Example Variables" >}}